ramapcsx2/gbs-control/README.md

 </p>

-## GBS-Control
+<h2>GBS-Control</h2>

 GBS-Control is an alternative firmware for Tvia Trueview5725 based upscalers / video converter boards.
 Its growing list of features includes:

 - very low lag
 - sharp and defined upscaling, comparing well to other -expensive- units
 - no synchronization loss switching 240p/480i (output runs independent from input, sync to display never drops)